 Cumulative development in the vicinity of the project site includes future growth on the UC Merced campus under the 2020 LRDP, and two proposed projects located adjacent to the campus, the University Vista project, located west of campus across Lake Road, and the Virginia Smith Trust (VST) Specific Plan project, located south of campus on the VST property.
 To accommodate planned growth on campus, UC Merced plans to add up to 1.83 million gross square feet of building space on campus between 2020 and 2030 (UC Merced 2020).
 The proposed University Vista project would include 5,576 dwelling units and approximately 1.8 million square feet of non-residential development (City of Merced 2022) while the Virginia Smith Trust Specific Plan project would include 3,917 dwelling units and about 845,000 gross square feet of non-residential development (Merced County 2022).
 Development on the UC Merced campus would consist of campus buildings and residence halls while development to the west and south of the campus would consist of planned communities with a mix of residential, commercial, office/business, park, and recreational sites.
-The height of new structures on neighboring properties are unknown, they would likely be comparable to the height of structures on the campus.
+The height of new structures on the campus could be as high as six stories (UC Merced 2009), and while the heights of structures on neighboring properties are unknown, they would likely be comparable to the height of structures on the campus.